Pedestal Cope – Assuming Human “Plot Armor”

 Hypothesis 1: They exist as moral guidance systems, wholly disconnected from the conatus and self-interest of the agents who hold them.

-Hypotheses 2: They are extensions of how an agent behooves its own interests.
+Hypothesis 2: They are extensions of how an agent behooves its own interests.

-In the natural world it is patently obvious that Hypothesis 2 holds true.
+In the natural world, it is patently obvious that Hypothesis 2 holds true.

 It seems rather likely that an AGI’s values would (and should) be the same.
 As an AGI’s capabilities (physical senses, physical manifestations, intelligence, memory, etc) expand, we could expect its values to grow and expand in kind, just as our values as hominids are likely to be rather different than the fish with legs who preceded us.